-De Jong’s performances have often echoed Luka Modric's, from a deeper role, and offer a hint of the disguised passing typical of Barca teammate Busquets.
-His ability to break both the midfield and defensive lines (below) often mean his teams advancing the ball into the final third.
-The timing of his release is a further asset; he can draw opponents before reversing the ball back through the gap that has just been vacated.
+There are echoes of Real Madrid great Luka Modric in De Jong’s displays in a deep midfield position, as well as a hint of the disguised passing typical of Barcelona teammate Sergio Busquets.
+His ability to break lines (below) helps his teams progress play quickly through the thirds.
+The timing of his release is a particular skill; he can draw an opponent in before swiftly moving the ball through the resulting gap.

 He is improving defensively, too.
 After he first moved into midfield, he initially struggled with recovery runs – his work rate in possession wasn't always matched by his out-of-possession efforts – but he made improvements in that regard under Ten Hag’s guidance.
 Breaking play up isn’t one of his main strengths, and he sometimes dives into challenges.
 This can mean he can be caught out at defensive transitions, and is often beaten by fast and agile opponents, but errors of judgement have become a less common feature of his game as he has matured.
 De Jong is a wonderfully capable single pivot in possession, but he is at his best when he has a more defensive-minded, ball-winning midfield partner alongside him.

 In the 2021/22 campaign, Barcelona mostly used a 4-3-3 shape under Xavi.
 Busquets was the first-choice single pivot, with De Jong operating further ahead as one of the two number eights.
 He usually started on the left of the three, although he also appeared on the right on occasion.